mmistakes/minimal-mistakes/_pages/cryptocurrency-and-the-blockchain/cryptocurrency-and-the-blockchain.md

 My goal is to provide positive value to the people, the projects, and the ideas in the crypto space.
 I plan to contribute as an engineer, a student, an educator, a validator, and a creative.
 I would love it if you were part of my journey!

--   Please take a look a some of my posts related to crypto and blockchain technologies.
+-   Please take a look a some of my posts related to crypto and blockchain technologies (coming soon).

 -   Comment on any posts that you find interesting.